common-workflow-language/user_guide/_extras/yaml.md

 numeric (integer, floating point, or scientfic representation), Boolean (`true` or `false`), or more complex nested types (see below).

+Values may be wrapped in quotation marks but be aware that this may change the way that they are interpreted i.e. `"1234"` will be treated as a character string
+, while `1234` will be treated as an integer.
+This distinction can be important, for example when describing parameters to a command: in CWL all parts of `baseCommand` must be strings so, if you want to specify a fixed numeric value to a command, make sure that you wrap that numeric value in quotes.

 ### Comments